nexpy/nexpy/doc/source/pythongui.rst

     data is stored in an HDF5 memory-mapped file until the tree is saved to a file.

+**Reload**
+    Reloads the NeXus file.
+This is useful if another application has modified the data since originally opening the file.
+This is not currently detected by NeXpy.

 **Remove**
     Removes the root item from the tree.